 Weekly development meetings are held on Fridays from 11:00 AM - 3:00 PM, and Scrum meetings are held Tuesday mornings from 10:00 AM - 11:00 AM.
 Meetings with the LAPD Homicide detectives are held every 2-3 weeks on Tuesday mornings, during the scrum meeting block.

-Weekly task for both development teams will be documented, tracked, and updated via the Github Issues system.
+Weekly tasks for both development teams will be documented, tracked, and updated via the Github Issues system.
 This allows for all team members to be informed about the project progress, and encourage collaborative development.

 Project Schedule